-Today’s abrupt shift to remote work may impact different groups within your organizations in different ways.
-By partnering with ERGs, organization leaders can gain greater understanding of these issues and gather new ideas to address them.
+Today’s abrupt shift to remote work may impact different groups within your organization in different ways.
+By partnering with ERGs, organization leaders can gain a greater understanding of these issues and gather new ideas to address them.

 4. Use active listening to create inclusive workspaces